suhani1929/task6-Sales-Trend-Analysis-Using-Aggregations/README.md

 The first quarter showed strong performance in both revenue and order volume.

 July 2023 had moderate activity, indicating a possible off-season.

+Identified the top 3 months with highest revenue, providing key insights into peak sales periods for strategic planning.